needle-mirror/com.unity.sequences/Documentation~/timeline-window.md

 ## Navigation

-When you navigate through your Sequences from the Structure section of the Sequences window or from the Hierarchy window, the Timeline window displays the Timeline of the current selected Sequence.
+When you navigate through your Sequences from the Sequences window or from the Hierarchy window, the Timeline window displays the Timeline of the current selected Sequence.

 You can also navigate through your Sequences from the Timeline window: